gmlewis/irmf/spec/README.md

 ## Background

-An IRMF ("Infinite Resolution Materials Format") file is a JSON blob containing (required and optional) key-value pairs followed by a GLSL ES shader that is written such that it can "render" (or manufacture) a 3D object at any resolution desired.
+An IRMF (“Infinite Resolution Materials Format”) file is a JSON blob containing (required and optional) key-value pairs followed by a GLSL ES shader that is written such that it can “render” (or manufacture) a 3D object at any resolution desired.
 The renderer or 3D printer takes advantage of an on-board GPU to freely slice the model in any convenient 2D plane and take as many passes as necessary to fully define and fabricate the model.

-That 2D plane represents the quantity of up to 16 materials that the 3D printer will deposit into 3D space along that 2D plane.
-By modifying the parameters while the printer is building the model and re-slicing the model from different angles and positions, the 3D printer can generate all the information it needs to build the model using up to 16 materials.
+That 2D plane represents the quantity of each material (up to 16 materials) that the renderer will deposit into 3D space along that 2D plane.
 (Future versions of this spec may support more than 16 materials.)
+By modifying the parameters while the printer is building the model and re-slicing it from different angles and positions, the 3D printer can get the information it needs to build the model.
-Additionally, triplets of material values can be combined to represent a full color spectrum for a single material.
+Additionally, triplets of material values can be combined to represent a full-color spectrum for a single material.
 There is nothing in the spec that limits the interpretation (or range) of the material values output by the IRMF shader.

 Each material value typically varies from 0 to 1, representing no material up to solid material.
 There is no checking that the material values sum up to 1,